Join us for ‘We Live Here’: Podcast kicks off year of exploration

 We Live Here music by Cassie Morgan

-When the national media swept in and attempted to explain the nuances of St. Louis, we felt a more than a little miffed at how often they would confuse things, such as the difference between St. Louis County and the city of St. Louis.
+When the national media swept in and attempted to explain the nuances of St. Louis, we felt more than a little miffed at how often they would confuse things, such as the difference between St. Louis County and the city of St. Louis.
 We knew because we live here.

 For us, as journalists, the effort to merely cover events as they unfolded fogged our ability to clearly articulate what were the core issues that sparked the outrage.
 But as the protests slowly waned and the national eye started to pay attention to other news, we still lived here.